micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### The C and C++ libraries

-These two packages complement the system libraries and provide missing functions are lighter implementations, more suitable in embedded applications.
+These two packages complement the system libraries and provide missing functions which are lighter implementations, more suitable for embedded applications.

 ```bash
 $ tree c-libs.git